-The course will expose students to complex transitional justice debates in domestic and international law (such as the permissibility of amnesties and the rights of victims, and the relationship between judicial and non-judicial forms of accountability for major international crimes) and will tease out the dilemmas presented in the delicate balance between legal obligations and the realities of political governance and fragile peace processes.
+The course will expose students to complex transitional justice debates in domestic and international law (such as the permissibility of amnesties and the rights of victims, and the relationship between judicial and non-judicial forms of accountability for major international crimes) and will tease out the dilemmas presented in the delicate balance between normative legal obligations and the realities of political governance and fragile peace processes.
 This seminar is designed to test and debate the relationship between politics and law and between peace and justice - particularly in the complex context of societies seeking to come to terms with past violations whilst building the capacities of fragile states and consolidating delicate peace processes.

 The seminar will examine the range of transitional justice mechanisms that may enhance accountability and counteract impunity for past violations of human rights.
 It will pay special attention to truth seeking and the work of recent Truth Commissions, as well as their growing impact on both law and policy.
 The course will also focus on the role of the International Criminal Tribunals and will examine the particular position and role of the International Criminal Court (ICC).
-The seminar will examine reparations programs for victims, as well as the critical issues associated with not only individual responsibility for past violations, but institutional complicity and the challenges this presents for institutional reform measures and the rebuilding of civic trust in emerging democracies.
-The seminar will also engage with the gender dimensions of transitional justice and will navigate the complex relationship between peace-building, social justice and development in the context of fragile peace processes.
+The seminar will examine reparations programs for victims, as well as the critical issues associated with not only individual responsibility for past violations, but institutional complicity and the challenges this presents for institutional reform measures, the rule of law, and the rebuilding of civic trust in emerging democracies.
+The seminar will also engage with the gender dimensions of transitional justice and will navigate the complex relationship between peace-building, social justice and development in the context of delicate peace processes.

 The seminar will aim to combine an analysis of relevant international and domestic law with a factual scrutiny of a number of case studies which might include: South Africa, Uganda, Liberia, Kenya, Zimbabwe, Sudan, Nepal, Colombia, Peru, Argentina, East Timor, Guatemala and Indonesia, as well as several others.
 In fact, students will be encouraged to help structure the class by bringing cases and examples that interest them to the seminar table, to stimulate debate and discussion.
 Indeed, the course will endeavor to retain a relevance and an ability to engage with current processes and developments as they evolve in various regions of the world.